Welcome to the PRINCIPLE Project website

 PRINCIPLE was presented at the poster session of the XVII Machine Translation Summit, that was held at Dublin City University (Ireland) on 19-23 August 2019, and this paper was published in the conference proceedings: www.aclweb.org/anthology/W19-6718.pdf

-PRINCIPLE will be presented at EAMT 2020 in November 2020.
+PRINCIPLE was presented at EAMT 2020 in November 2020.
 A 2-page paper entitled “Progress of the PRINCIPLE Project: Promoting MT for Croatian, Icelandic, Irish and Norwegian” has been published in the proceedings of the 2020 EAMT Conference and is available here (pages 465-466): https://eamt2020.inesc-id.pt/proceedings-eamt2020.pdf

 Dublin City University (Ireland) – Andy Way, Project Coordinator (PC), firstname.lastname@example.org